 Stretching your hamstrings is a great way to not only relieve piriformis syndrome symptoms, but also many different types of lower back pain as well.

-One easy hamstring stretch that you can perform at your home or the office is the hamstring chair stretch.
-Here is how to do it:
+One easy hamstring stretch that you can perform at your home or the office is the hamstring chair stretch:

 - Begin by placing 2 chairs facing one another (how far apart they need to be is determined by your height).

 - Next, sit on one of the chairs and then place the heel of your right leg on the other chair.